Review: Lady Gaga's Album, "Joanne"

 Lady Gaga’s fifth studio album ‘Joanne’ is not as attention-grabbing, demanding or arguably exhausting as her last couple of pop LPs.
 'Joanne’ isn’t boring, Gaga is still the superstar fans know and love.
 However, instead of constant sparks, the New York-native’s electricity is consistent and less erratic.

 ’Joanne’ showcases an evolution in the 30-year-old’s sound - she’s never released material quite like this.
-Each of the songs are blessed with varying temperments, motifs and auras.
+The songs are blessed with varying temperaments, motifs and auras.
 Because of Gaga’s inherent theatrics, they feel like set pieces - and it’s easy to take for granted how easily Gaga can swiftly float from one to the other.

 Potently Paying Tribute

 The fact Gaga never actually met Joanne makes the standout song’s bittersweet lyrics feel unreachable and even more poignant.
 The singer’s vocal posturing can’t taint the power of the tune’s emotional pull.
-The song will probably hit a nerve in anymore similarly separated from someone they love - in life or by death.
-‘Joanne’ is easily the most potent thing she’s ever put out there, it’s special.
+The song will likely hit a nerve in anyone similarly separated from someone they love - in life or by death.
+‘Joanne’ is easily the most emo thing she’s ever put out there.
+It’s very special.

-On a completely different tip, Gaga craves a real man, a real outlaw on ‘John Wayne’ - and in light of the song’s inspiration, it naturally exploits a Western, cowboy theme.
+On a completely different tip, Gaga craves a real man, a real outlaw on ‘John Wayne’.
+In tribute to the song’s namesake, it naturally exploits a Western cowboy theme.
 After a couple listens, the pop tune’s fun, grinding, bouncing hook hits a stride and becomes addictive.

 There’s a real thrust to the peppy call-and-shout of ’A-Yo’, a song that also glitters with a Western, country music motif.
-Never lacking energy, it’s commendable how the singer goes all out towards the end of ‘A-Yo’.
-However, apart from a kooky guitar solo, the track isn’t unmissable.
-The same could be said for ‘Dancin’ In Circles’, which makes use of a playful, dancehall motif.
-Gaga’s hard-to-ignore, sexual admissions are the only thing about ‘Dancin’ In Circles’ that make any sort of lasting impact.
+Packed with energy, it’s commendable how the singer goes all out towards the end of it.
+However, apart from a kooky guitar solo, ’A-Yo’ isn’t unmissable.
+The same could be said for ‘Dancin’ In Circles’, which makes use of a playful dancehall motif.
+Gaga’s overtly sexual admissions are the only thing about ‘Dancin’ In Circles’ that make any sort of lasting impact.